Crofton formulas in pseudo-Riemannian space forms: Construction of an invariant measure on the Grassmannian

-Finally, noting that the set of Schwartz functions such as $\psi$ is dense, we conclude that $\det(X+\bi 0)^\lambda=f_\lambda$ for all $\lambda\in\C$, as claimed. \endproof Henceforth we use $f_\lambda$ and $\det(X+\bi 0)^\lambda$ interchangeably.
 The following statement shows that the convergence along $Y\in \R_+ I_r$ holds in a finer topology, namely the \emph{normal H\"ormander topology}.
 We refer to \cite{brouder_dang_helein} for its definition (where it is called \emph{normal topology}).
 The main point for us is that the operation of pull-back of generalized sections is continuous in this topology, provided some condition on wave fronts is satisfied.

 We do not know if an analogue of the following proposition holds for an arbitrary distributional boundary value; the proof below is tailored to our particular case, and in essence leverages strong convergence by induction on dimension.